-Data from an FSS Consumer Tracking Survey has reported that more than two thirds (67%) of people agree that placing HFSS products next to the checkout encourages people to buy more17, and checkouts are among the most common prominent locations used to promote discretionary products.
-Research from The Obesity Health Alliance in 2019 found that 43% of all food and drink products placed in prominent in-store locations such as checkouts were for sugary food and drinks - as well as impulse purchasing, placing these products at checkouts is also known to increase children pestering parents and drives increased sales18.
+Data from an FSS Consumer Tracking Survey has reported that more than two thirds (67%) of people agree that placing HFSS products next to the checkout encourages people to buy more19, and checkouts are among the most common prominent locations used to promote discretionary products.20 Research from The Obesity Health Alliance in 2019 found that 43% of all food and drink products placed in prominent in-store locations such as checkouts were for sugary food and drinks.
+Placing these products at checkouts is known to increase impulse purchasing and to also increase children pestering parents and drives increased sales21.